Mindinventory/iOS-Geofence-Demo/README.md

        }

-3) Now set the delegate of the locationManager instance so that receive the relevant delegate method calls. extension AppDelegate: CLLocationManagerDelegate {
+3) Now set the delegate of the locationManager instance so that we can receive callbacks to respective delegate methods.

+        extension AppDelegate: CLLocationManagerDelegate {

        func locationManager(_ manager: CLLocationManager, didEnterRegion region: CLRegion) {
            if region is CLCircularRegion {